 Overall, the Zyxel is a capable mesh WiFi system with plenty of options.
 It works well with Alexa, it provides very fast wireless speeds with a very few faults.
 Maybe the biggest drawback is that the Zyxel is big and bulky and there is not much difference between most traditional routers and the Zyxel Multy X in terms of apperance.

-7. Tenda MW6 Nova Wave 2 – The Best Budget Mesh
+7. Tenda MW6 Nova Wave – The Top Budget Mesh

 Tenda is a relatively unknown networking equipment manufacturer from China.
 You might have seen their budget range routers and extenders in various sales and stores, but they have nothing impressive about them, to be honest.
 The Tenda MW6 Nova Wave, however, is a whole different matter.
 It seems like a really well-made kit and it puts up a serious fight in the budget mesh WiFi segment.